Worksite Wellness

 Step 3: Complete an Employee Assessment

-Once your program leadership is established, conduct an employee assessment to gauge your employees’ interests, willingness to participate in your wellness program and current health habits.
-Encourage them to be honest so your wellness leaders can develop programming that will fit your employees and help them lead healthier lives.
-Click here for a sample assessment.
-Print it and use it as is or as a building block to create your own assessment.
+Once your program leadership is established, assess your employees’ interests, willingness to participate in your wellness program and current health habits.
+Encourage them to be honest so your wellness leaders can develop programming to fit your employees and help them lead healthier lives.
+Print out a sample assessment and use it as is or as a building block to create your assessment.

 Small Organizations